0xNatgan/DocGen_LLM/README.md

 ## Overview

-`genDoc_ai` is a command-line tool that automates the extraction and generation of high-quality documentation for code projects.
+`DocGen_LLM` is a command-line tool that automates the extraction and generation of high-quality documentation for code projects.
 It leverages Language Server Protocol (LSP) servers and Large Language Models (LLMs) to analyze source code, extract structure and symbols, and generate detailed, context-aware documentation in Markdown and other formats.
+Thanks to the use of LSP servers the tool is language agnostic and capable of exploiting languages servers trough docker.

 This project was made during an internship at gertrude(saem) and still does have some issue and bugs that will maybe be resolved feel free to add your own contributions.